 Is there a drill that can be used to measure my level of play?

-“Playing the ghost” drills are useful to rate your level of play and track improvement over time.
+“Playing the ghost” rating drills are useful to assess your level of play and track improvement over time.
 They also provide practice with offensive skills (shot making, position play, handling of clusters and problem balls, and breaking).
 Safety play, a very important part of the game, is not addressed in “playing the ghost” drills.
-Example “playing the ghost” drills and rating systems are the 9-ball rating drill (which provides a 1-10 and A-D rating) and the 10-ball version described below.
+Example “playing the ghost” drills and rating systems are the 9-ball rating drill or Sharivari extended ghost drill (which provide a 1-10 and A-D rating) and the 10-ball version.
 The 15-ball-rotation rating drill provides a similar way to rate performance.
 The 10-ball-ghost version is the most recommended and seems to provide fairly accurate player ratings.
 Here’s a record-keeping spreadsheet created by “tashworth19191” (in AZB post) useful for tracking progress over time with the 9-ball rating drill.
-Videos of many people doing a race-to-seven and other “playing the ghost” challenges can be found in the AZB Ghost Challenge thread.

 The “playing the ghost” drills do not test a complete range of pool skills, but they do a decent job at rating a person’s primary offensive skills.
 However, the scores can vary a lot from one session to the next, and there can be a fair amount of luck (both good and bad) involved concerning ball clustering and weird run-out patterns; but if you do a bunch of sessions and throw out the low and high scores, the median (middle) score provides a fairly accurate measure of one’s offensive ability.

-A better system for determining and monitoring a player’s level of ability is the Billiard University (BU) rating system.
-It assesses a wide range of important pool skills in a methodical, thorough, and consistent way.
-It also provides a numeric and descriptive rating.
-The BU rating comparison chart shows how the BU rating correlates to other commonly used rating and handicapping systems.
+A better system for determining and monitoring a player’s level of ability is the FargoRate rating and handicapping system.
+If you don’t have a FargoRating, you can approximate your rating with playing-ability tests like the Runout Drill System (RDS) or the Billiard University (BU) Playing Ability Exams.
+They assess a wide range of important pool skills in a methodical, thorough, and consistent way.
+They also provide a numeric and descriptive rating.
+The BU rating comparison chart shows how the BU rating correlates to other commonly used rating and handicapping systems, including the ABCD rating system:

 As with all rating systems and drills, results can vary with table size.
 Generally, the rating systems are developed assuming the drills are done on a typical-difficulty-level, standard 9′ table.
 The Table Difficulty Factor (TDF) offers a way to compare difficulty levels of different tables to help put scores and ratings into proper perspective.

-More rating drills can be found under drills here.
+More rating drills can be found on the drills and exercises resource page.